-- 1. Circulation of School Policy and availability of resource materials.
-Policy to be issued annually, at the start of the year to parents. - 2.
-Meeting and talks for parents organised by CAIRDE Parent's Committee- - 3.
-Friendship Week annually. - 4. .Programmes such as Stay Safe/Bí Sábháilte Programme already in use in our school and further programmes, e.g. Human Development Programme will be used to help address the problem of bullying behaviour - 5.Anti- Bullying Workshops annually for Senior classes- 5th & 6th emphasis on supporting both the victim and the bully - 6 Gardaí Visit Annually- 5th & 6th Class - 7.
-In-service courses for teachers on aspects of bullying behaviour to raise awareness and develop techniques to deal with such behaviour. - 8 Special Assembly for all classes based on the theme of Bullying once a term. - 9 "Worry Box" in every class - 10 Resources from Webwise during Safer Internet Day & Lessons for Senior Classes
+- Circulation of School Policy and availability of resource materials.
+Policy to be issued annually, at the start of the year to parents. - Meeting and talks for parents organised by CAIRDE Parent's Committee - -Friendship Week annually. - .Programmes such as Stay Safe/Bí Sábháilte Programme already in use in our school and further programmes, e.g. Human Development Programme will be used to help address the problem of bullying behaviour.

-5. The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows (see Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):
+- Anti- Bullying Workshops every second year, for Senior classes- 5th & 6th emphasis on supporting both the victim and the bully - Gardaí Visit Annually- 5th & 6th Class - In-service courses for teachers on aspects of bullying behaviour to raise awareness and develop techniques to deal with such behaviour. - Special Assembly for all classes based on the theme of Bullying once a term. - "Worry Box" in every class, 2nd- 6th Class - Resources from Webwise during Safer Internet Day & Lessons for Senior Classes - E. The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows (see Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):